tomand285/usefulAPI/README.md

-# useful API - serverless #
+# useful API #

-Creates AWS lambda functions and associated AWS resources for the "usefulapi-serverless" service
+Creates an AWS EC2 Instance running NodeJS and associated AWS resources for the "usefulapi" service

 ### What is this repository for? ###

 To house all of my one-off API ideas.
-This is the serverless verison of this API.

 ### How do I get set up? ###